aengl/turtle-cv/README.md

 ## Usage

-You can generate the CV without even checking out this project.
+You can generate the CV without even cloning this project.
 It's ancient turtle magic ✨🐢✨!
 Just run the following in your terminal:

 ```
 npx https://github.com/aengl/turtle-cv cv.yml